Vector quarkonia at the LHC with JETHAD: A high-energy viewpoint: Introduction

 \section{Introduction}

 It is widely recognized that emissions of heavy-quark flavored objects in high-energy hadron collisions represent gold-plated channels to access the core dynamics of fundamental interactions.
-Quarks with heavy masses are \emph{sentinels} of long-awaited imprints of New Physics, since might couple with Beyond-the-Standard-Model (BSM) particles.
-At the same time, since values of their masses lie in a region where Quantum ChromoDynamics (QCD) perturbative calculations are possible, they give us a peerless chance of making precision studies of strong interactions.
+Quarks with heavy masses are \emph{sentinels} of long-awaited imprints of New Physics, since they might couple couple with \ac{BSM} particles.
+At the same time, since values of their masses lie in a region where \ac{QCD} perturbative calculations are possible, they give us a unique opportunity of making precision studies of strong interactions.

+QCD is the well-established quantum field theory that describes the strong-interaction sector.
+It relies upon the non-Abelian $SU(N_c)$ gauge group, with $N_c\equiv3$ being the number of colors~\cite{Gell-Mann:1962yej,Gell-Mann:1964ewy,Zweig:1964jf,Fritzsch:1973pi}.
+Quarks are the spin-1/2 fermions that make up the matter part of hadrons.
+There exist six species of quarks and of their anti-matter counterparts, grouped into three families.
+In the QCD Lagrangian they are described by fermionic fields belonging to the fundamental triplet representation of $SU(3)$.
+Conversely, gluons are the spin-1 massless bosons that mediate the strong force.
+They bind quarks together to form hadrons.
+In the QCD Lagrangian they are described by bosonic fields belonging to the adjoint octet representation of $SU(3)$.

+While QCD represents one of the founding pillars of the \ac{SM} of fundamental interactions, it can also serve as a ``support basis'' of relevant searches for New Physics (see Ref.\tcite{Kronfeld:2010bx} for a recent and comprehensive resource letter).
+An incomplete list of possible QCD portals beyond SM includes: \emph{axions}, namely hypothetical elementary particles originally proposed by R.~Peccei and H.~Quinn to resolve the strong \ac{CP} problem\tcite{Peccei:1977hh,Peccei:1977ur,Peccei:2006as,Duffy:2009ig}, then Non-Abelian \emph{dark gauge forces}\tcite{Forestell:2017wov,Huang:2020crf}, \emph{quarkyonic matter}\tcite{McLerran:2007qj,Hidaka:2008yy,McLerran:2018hbz}, and \emph{higher-dimension} QCD operators effectively included in the Lagriangian (see, \emph{e.g.}, Refs.\tcite{Buchmuller:1985jz,Witten:1979kh,Dudek:2010wm,Afonin:2019unu} and references therein).